How to run a sustainable film production

 A recent sustainability study led by BFI and BAFTA albert found that a typical tentpole film production (a film with a budget of over US$70m) generates 2,840 tonnes of carbon emissions.
 An average filming day equates to more than one person's annual carbon footprint!

 The biggest challenge is that no single stakeholder is responsible or capable of driving change alone - it will require cooperation across the entire industry.
+Because sustainability decisions are spread across departments, meaningful progress depends on practical choices made at every stage of production, from early planning through to wrap.

 Contents